SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

   being redirect from Swedbank Pay back to the merchant website, the callback is what ensures that you receive information about what happened with the payment.
-* When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update.
+* When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform an asynchronous server-to-server callback to inform the payee (merchant) about this update.
 * Swedbank Pay will make an HTTP `POST` to the `callbackUrl` that was specified when the payee (merchant) created the payment.
 * When the `callbackUrl` receives such a callback, an `HTTP` `GET` request